pirj/l/README.md

 ## Building Blocks

-Word, can refer to a function:
+Word, a named function:
 ```
 recent-emails
 ```

-Literals:
+Literal:
 ```
 1
 "hello"
 6.626
 ```

-Quote, an anonymous function (a value denoting a snippet of code):
+Quote, an anonymous function, a value denoting a snippet of code:
 ```
 [ 3 + ]
 ```

-One-word quote, can be used as a symbol:
+One-word quote, can be used as a unique value:
 ```
 'album
 ```